crowdbotics/modules/react-native/privacy-policy/README.md

 # Privacy Policy

-The Privacy Policy is a ReactNative based screen that leverages the paralax with a custom header.
+The Privacy Policy is a ReactNative based screen that leverages the parallax with a custom header.

 ## Installation